Skip to content

 Conclusion

 Multiple studies prove that Extreme Risk laws work to prevent firearm suicide.
 Growing evidence also shows they can help prevent would-be mass shooters from committing violence.
 An overwhelming majority of Americans on both sides of the aisle support Extreme Risk laws.
 Legislatures should proactively act to protect public safety by enacting Extreme Risk laws.
 States that already have them can improve them by expanding the groups of eligible petitioners, clarifying and strengthening existing laws, and enacting training programs and public awareness campaigns.
-And Congress can support these efforts by establishing a grant program.
 Elected officials should not wait for the next tragedy to occur before taking action.

 If you or someone you know is in crisis, please contact the 988 Suicide & Crisis Lifeline, a national network of local crisis centers that provides free and confidential emotional support to people in suicidal crisis or emotional distress 24/7.
 Call or text 988, or visit 988lifeline.org/chat to chat online with a counselor.